-Step One, Protection Of Surfaces
+Protection Of Surfaces And Furnishings

 - Drop Cloths

-Step Two, Preparing The Surfaces
+Preparing The Surfaces

-Once the caulking has dried the baseboards and the wall can be painted.
+Once the caulking has dried the baseboards and the walls are painted.
 The caulking creates a seamless transition between the two surfaces.

 The same procedure is done for window and door trim or any other type of trim work that has cracks or gaps where it meets up with the walls.

-- Trim Work
+- Trim Work And Doors

-Two coats of paint to all the baseboards, window trims, liners, door casings and jambs and any other decorative trim such as crown molding.
-This is a the part of the painting that can take a lot of time, especially if the trim has a lot of detail.
+Two coats of paint are applied to all the trim work, this includes the baseboards, window liners and casings, door frames and casings and any other decorative trim such as crown molding or fireplace mantles.
+This is the part of the painting that usually takes the most time, especially if the trim has a lot of detail.
 We need to wait for drying in between coats and then when the final coat is dry we can start to paint the walls.

 A primer may need to be applied to the walls if there is a drastic colour change or if it’s a special type of surface being painted.
 Then the first coat of paint colour can be applied.
 A sharp cut in line is done along the top of the baseboards and against any door or window trims covering up any caulking that slightly over laps onto the wall.
 A cut in line is done at the top of the walls where they meet the ceiling.
 Then the entire surface of the walls is rolled out.
 After the first coat of colour has been applied there may be a few missed spots that need to be patched that we couldn’t previously see.
 We patch and sand them and then spot prime them.
 The final cut in and rolling process is repeated again with the second coat of the paint colour.
 When the painting is completed it is an attractive, seamless and clean look between the trim work and the walls.
 The final clean up begins and we can return the space back to the home owners.

 None of the baseboards had been caulked at the top against the wall and gaps were also present in many areas where the door and window trims meet the wall.
 The owners were getting the condo prepared to sell.
-They hired us to give it professional paint job so that it could look at its best.
+They hired us to give it a professional paint job so that it could look its best.
 Bringing the walls back to a nice smooth finish and having a neutral paint colour will appeal to a much wider group of buyers.